wendahere/JAWS/Sean.md

 iii) Scroll down until you see this page.
-![IMAGE ALT TEXT HERE](https://i.imgur.com/Gcpp0Qp.png) Download the x86-64 file(can be any of them) and run it on your computer. iiii) You can just put all of the default options ex
+![IMAGE ALT TEXT HERE](https://i.imgur.com/Gcpp0Qp.png) Download the x86-64 file(can be any of them) and run it on your computer. yo
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM5NzAyODc3LC0xODU2Mzk0MTEzLDExOT
+eyJoaXN0b3J5IjpbLTI4MDgyOTMxMywtMTg1NjM5NDExMywxMT
-Y5NzczMDUsMTYwMTA5ODM2N119
+k2OTc3MzA1LDE2MDEwOTgzNjddfQ==
 -->